chirag127/Olivia-A-Personal-Virtual-Assistant/README.md

     7. Start a video on how to make a cake just say "play a video on how to make a cake" or "play how to make a cake video" or "play how to make a cake".
     8. Play a video on python just say "play a video on python" or "play python video" or "play python".

 32. Play any song of your choice by saying "play (name of the song(maybe with the name of the singer if there are two or more song by the same name there will be no confusion.))
-Examples are as follows:-
+Examples are as follows:

-    #### Example:
-    1. Play lonely by the Beatles just say "play lonely by the Beatles" or "play the song lonely by the Beatles".
+    - Play lonely by the Beatles just say "play lonely by the Beatles" or "play the song lonely by the Beatles".
-    2. Play lonely by Justin Bieber just say "play lonely by Justin Bieber" or "play the song lonely by Justin Bieber".
+    - Play lonely by Justin Bieber just say "play lonely by Justin Bieber" or "play the song lonely by Justin Bieber".
-    3. Play love yourself just say "play love yourself" or "play the song love yourself".
+    - Likewise, Play love yourself just say "play love yourself" or "play the song love yourself".
-    4. Open peaches just say "play peaches" or "play the song peaches".
+    - Open peaches just say "play peaches" or "play the song peaches".
-    5. I hope you understand now.
+    - I hope you understand now.

-33. Open any website just say "open (the name of the website)" or "open (the name of the website) now" or "open (the name of the website) now" e.g.
+34. Open any website just say "open (the name of the website)" or "open (the name of the website) now" or "open (the name of the website) now" e.g.
      1. Open the Amazon website by saying "open Amazon" or "open Amazon website".
      2. Open the Bing website by saying "open Bing" or "open Bing website".
      3. Likewise, Open the code forces website by saying "open code forces" or "open code forces website".